 As you enter your 70s, this is a critical time to keep your health in check.
 With the chances of tooth decay, tooth loss, and disease growing, it is important to maintain regular dental exams every six months.

-During this phase in line, you may find you’re a candidate for dentures to replace some or all of your natural teeth.
-With today’s technology and advancement, dentures aren’t as complex or as much of a hassle as they once were.
-Dentures today can be much more comfortable because they are fitted and adjusted precisely to your mouth.
+During this phase in life, you may find you’re a candidate for dentures to replace some or all of your natural teeth.
+With today’s technology and advancements in dental care, dentures aren’t as complex or as much of a hassle as they once were.
+Now, dentures can be much more comfortable because they are fitted and adjusted precisely to your mouth.
 They are also fashioned to be more attractive and durable than they were in the past.
+There are programs available to provide low-cost dentures for seniors as well as dentures for seniors on Medicare.

 The use of prescription drugs can also be a factor impacting your oral health in your 70s.
 The average American is taking over five prescribed medications at this stage of life so it’s important to be aware of how these prescriptions might be affecting your teeth.
 Dry mouth is a common side effect of medications, for example.
 While this may not seem like a severe consequence, it can cause issues such as tooth decay.
 Be sure to inform your dentist of all prescribed and non-prescribed medications you take regularly.
 This way, he or she will be able to provide the best dental care options for you.